alchemyplatform/aa-sdk/site/smart-accounts/custom/using-your-own.md

 # Using your own Smart Account

-You are not limited to the accounts defined in `@alchemy/aa-accounts`.
+you are not limited to the accounts defined in `@alchemy/aa-accounts`.
 The `SmartAccountClient` can be used with any smart account because it only relies on the [`SmartContractAccount`](/packages/aa-core/accounts/index.md) interface.
 This means you can use your own smart account implementation with Account Kit.

 <!--@include: ../../packages/aa-core/accounts/index.md{27,60}-->

-To use your account, you'll need to pass it into a `SmartAccountClient`.
+To use your account, you will need to pass it into a `SmartAccountClient`.

 ```ts
 import { createAlchemySmartAccountClient } from "@alchemy/aa-alchemy";